Day 8: Grand Cayman Island

-Today is Katie’s first full day off work – an exciting prospect in itself – so we are going to hit the island’s attractions big time today.
-Boarding the local bus we head out from Seven Mile towards the turtle farm.
+Today is Katie’s first full day off work which is an exciting prospect in itself, but it also means we are going to hit the attractions of Grand Cayman Island big time today.
+Boarding the local bus we head out from Seven Mile Beach towards the turtle farm.

 Wandering through the farm, there are tanks of different sized and different species of turtle.
 When they come up for air, they make a funny noise like ‘puh’.
 Sounds like my Dad when he’s fallen asleep on the couch.

 I don’t like turtles.
 They look so prehistoric and just….I don’t know….I just don’t like them.
 But Lola had seen the photo of Katie and Yoshi holding a small turtle and told me that she wanted me to do that too while I was here, so I pull up my big girl pants and we head to the handling tanks.
 The guide shows us how to pick up and handle the turtles, how to stroke them under the chin if they start to stress (who’s going to stroke me under the chin?), and how to place them back in the water gently once you are finished.
 He’s already got one turtle out of the water so he just passes it to me.
 I take a big breath, not knowing what it’s going to feel like, and trying to prepare myself for it to start flapping about.
 The underneath of the turtle feels firmer and more rubbery than I thought it would, but of course the shell just feels like a hard shell and the turtle doesn’t flap at all.
 The turtle and I are both just standing there, frozen in time.
 After a few minutes I pop him back into the water.
 It wasn’t so bad after all.

 There’s a bird aviary also, containing a number of beautiful birds.
 We paid extra money to feed them and were given three little containers of seed, pellets and nectar.